marklechtermann/k8sdisturber/README.md

 - Demonstration of health check with livez and readyz endpoints
 - The behavior when limits are set
+- Load test example
 - Access to the environment variables
+- Postresql database
+- PGAdmin support (UI for your database)
 - Hostname, IP adresses, Instance name, UserId, ...
-- Database (postgresql) access (see the K8s YAML file for futher information)
-- PGAdmin support (see the K8s YAML file for futher information)

 > **Never operate the K8sDisturber in a public cloud!**
 > Access to this application is not protected.